-The OI for euro-denominated interbank overnight deposits is called EONIA (Euro Overnight Index Average).
-EONIA is the volume-weighted average of the rates on all unsecured overnight deposits placed in the interbank market in euros by the EURIBOR panel of banks.
-It is fixed by the ECB, as calculation agent, between 6:45pm and 7:00pm CET on each TARGET business day.
+The current OI for euro-denominated interbank overnight deposits is called EONIA (Euro Overnight Index Average).
+EONIA is the volume-weighted average of the rates on all unsecured deposits borrowed in the interbank market in euros by the EURIBOR panel of banks.
+It is fixed by the ECB between 6:45pm and 7:00pm CET on each TARGET2 business day.
 The precise specification for EONIA is available on www.emmi-benchmarks.eu.
+The ECB plans to replace EONIA with ESTER, which is the weighted average cost to banks' borrowing euros in the wholesale money market, in 2020.